coderaiser/cloudcmd/HELP.md

 }
 ```

 You will have ability to run one of this 3 commands with help of double click, enter, or binded key (`F2`, `D` or `P` in this example).
 Also you can run commands in terminal, or execute any built-in function of `Cloud Commander` extended it's interface.
+You can find more examples in [User Menu Cookbook](https://github.com/coderaiser/cloudcmd/wiki/User-Menu-Cookbook).

 #### User Menu API